 With the popularity of the CSI television series, more and more people have become familiar with the role of crime scene investigators.
-Now, a real crime scene investigator in North Carolina has won his appeal for temporary total disability benefits and workers’ compensation.
+Now, a real crime scene investigator, Car accident lawyer in Stuart FL, has won his appeal for temporary total disability benefits and workers’ compensation.

 Last month, the North Carolina Court of Appeals ruled that the CSI was entitled to workers’ compensation for medical expenses and temporary total disability because of a back injury he sustained on the job.
 The county, which employed the man, originally denied his claim, but now he will receive the payments he deserves.

-The investigator Lowenthal & Abrams said that he hurt his back while trying to life a heavy object at a crime scene.
+The investigator Denver workers comp attorneys said that he hurt his back while trying to life a heavy object at a crime scene.
 At the time, the county agreed that he should see an orthopedic specialist.
 The doctor diagnosed the man with a herniated disc, which caused him significant back pain.
 As time passed, the pain prevented him from being able to do his job, so he was forced to quit.

 The herniated disc became worse, and the man underwent surgery to correct the problem.
 Unfortunately, he still experienced pain, and his doctor said that he was not able to work because of the injury.
-Contact law personal injury lawyers for help.
+Contact Orlando injunction attorney for help.
 This is key to the man’s case.

 The Court of Appeals ruled that because the doctor determined the man was incapable of working, he should be granted temporary total disability benefits in addition to compensation for his medical expenses.
 The man’s injury was clearly sustained on the job, and a qualified medical professional pronounced him unable to work.